WebDevStudios/wp-search-with-algolia/README.txt

 * Fixed PHP8 compatibility issues
 * Prefixed Algolia library to avoid potential conflicts with other code using the same libraries.
 * Revised copy and wording around the plugin for better clarity.

-= 2.3.2 =
-* Prefix the Algolia PHP Client's namespace to avoid namespace collisions
 * Deprecate the `algolia_should_require_search_client` filter in favor of prefixed Algolia PHP Client namespace

 = 2.3.1 =